Square 50 Awards Campaign

 - 18 Social Asset Sets

-Square 50 was an annual awards campaign celebrating Square merchants, a high-visibility, multi-phase project delivered globally across a landing page, two sets of global emails, and 18 USEN social asset sets totaling 1,331 individual screens.
-I was asked to lead the production team for this campaign, coordinating two production designers across all three phases.
+Square 50 was an annual awards campaign celebrating Square merchants — high-visibility, multi-phase, and global in scope, running across three campaign phases, a landing page, two sets of global emails, and eighteen social asset sets totalling 1,331 individual screens across eleven locales.
+There were two production designers to coordinate across all of it, and I was asked to lead.